Malta is an archipelago located in the Mediterranean Sea approx. 93 km south of Sicily and about 300 km North of Libya.

 The Maltese culture is a combination that comes alive by different societies that interacted with the Maltese people over time.

-The Maltese are a very devout Catholic nation, and religion still has an important place in the modern Maltese society.
+The Maltese are a very devout Catholic nation, and religion still has an important place in modern Maltese society.

 Maltese people spend a lot of time and energy discussing politics.